Guides

 Trading conditions Scope Typical liability cap

-FIATA Model Rules International model used by FIATA member associations globally Aligned with applicable carriage regime; typically SDR-based
+FIATA Model Rules International model used by FIATA member associations globally Aligned with the applicable carriage regime; typically SDR-based

 Sizing the Limits